PtD Global Indaba: A forum on Human Resources for Health Supply Chain Management

 The Indaba will feature an interactive program organized along strands of the PtD Theory of Change.
 Building on the growing momentum to understand and apply HR approaches to country contexts, the plenaries, panel discussions, short presentations and workshops will showcase international and country-based applications of whole of labor market approaches and the SCM Professionalization Framework in government-led and private sector health supply chains.

-Together with partners IAPHL, IntraHealth, Pharmaceutical Systems Africa, and SAPICS, PtD will host the event at the Radisson Blu Hotel in Lusaka, Zambia, from 2–3 September 2020.
+Together with partners IAPHL, IntraHealth, Pharmaceutical Systems Africa, and SAPICS, PtD will host the event at the Radisson Blu Hotel in Lusaka, Zambia, in September 2021.
 This will be an excellent networking opportunity with more than 200 delegates from international and country-based leaders in health supply chain management, and government-based stewards of health supply chains, including representatives from multilateral organizations, professional associations, private sector supply chain organizations, academic institutions, and non-governmental organizations.

 The working language of the Indaba will be English with simultaneous French translation.

 Indaba is a word in the Zulu language that means “gathering” or “discussion.”
 An eclectic event deserves a unique name, which is why we chose to call this event an “Indaba.”

 - Present evidence and experiences regarding the PtD focus on human resources for health supply chains and how these are applied to maximize staff performance in SCM organizations in the health sector